Jcouls29/Sparcpoint.Extensions/src/Sparcpoint.Extensions.DependencyInjection/Assembly/README.md

 ## Usage

-This library adds two extension methods to `IServiceCollection`
+This library adds three extension methods to `IServiceCollection`

 * `Decorate` - Allows usage of the decorator pattern with Microsoft DI.
 * `WithChildServices` - Allows an isolated scope of service injection for a parent service.
+* `DecorateWithChildServices` (Alias `Decorate`) - Allows usage of the decorator pattern (including child services) with Microsoft DI.

 ## Examples